-Horse grooming tips – knock the judge over!
+Horse show grooming tips – knock the judge over!

-- Well, aside from staying on and your horse not acting like a totally foolish goober, you can make your horse shine for the judge.
-It’s in the details, you may need an extra set of hands, and it’s regular grooming PLUS a few added things.
+Well, aside from staying on and your horse not acting like a totally foolish goober, you can make your horse shine for the judge.
+That show ring shine is in the details, an extra set of hands, adding a few things to your regular grooming routine.

 - Tidy any braids with mousse to pin down fly-aways.

-- Use a smidge of grooming oil to make your horse’s eye orbits and nostrils shine a bit.
+- Use a smidge of grooming oil to make your horse’s eye orbits and nostrils shine.
 Some disciplines use a lot of grooming oil!
-For disciplines that don’t typically use oil, a little bit goes a long way, aim for the understated look.
+For disciplines that don’t typically use oil, a little bit goes a long way; aim for the understated look.
 Less is more.

 - A tidy tail.
 Some mousse will flatten and shape the top of your horse’s tail.
 This helps you avoid the unfashionable, just got struck by lightning look.